 Distributed Common Ground System (DCGS)

-The need for sharing accurate intelligence data is critical to our nation’s security.
-U.S. military forces deployed throughout the world, operating in joint environments, require real-time access to actionable intelligence.
-The Department of Defense’s response to this need is a global, Internet-like network in which both military and national agencies have access to time-sensitive intelligence, surveillance and reconnaissance (ISR) data.
+In today’s modern battlespace, intelligence is the driver of operations.
+The need for sharing accurate intelligence data is critical to national security.
+U.S. military forces deployed throughout the world, operating in joint environments, require real-time access to actionable intelligence and information.
+The Department of Defense’s response to this need is a global network in which both military and government agencies have access to time-sensitive intelligence, surveillance and reconnaissance (ISR) data.

-Raytheon’s solution – the Distributed Common Ground System (DCGS) – makes this vision a reality.
+Raytheon’s solutions supporting the Distributed Common Ground System (DCGS) make this vision a reality.

-Raytheon is the prime contractor of DCGS, leading a diverse team of partners and suppliers.
-DCGS provides continuous on-demand intelligence brokering to achieve full-spectrum dominance so that U.S. and coalition warfighters can change the course of events in hours, minutes or even seconds.
+Raytheon has decades of experience developing and integrating DCGS across military services, leading a diverse team of partners so that U.S. and coalition Warfighters can change the course of events in hours, minutes or even seconds.

-- Network-centric system providing a global C5ISR enterprise
+- Networked system providing a global C5ISR enterprise

 - Software applications providing real-time control of ISR assets